jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-09-12-hello-world-layered-vs-clean-architecture.md

 If you want code you can execute, go [here](https://github.com/jeremiahflaga/hello-world-layered-vs-clean-architecture).

-For an artistic way of describing the Clean Architecture, read Uncle Bob Martin's article [here](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html).
+If you want to read an artistic way of describing the Clean Architecture, to go Uncle Bob Martin's article, titled "A Little Architecture", [here](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html).